 On the face of things, your fiancée has what would appear to be a watertight case.
 Why do we say this?
 Because, as we see it, the first year of marriage is a time when a young couple has to focus intently and intentionally upon the task of bonding with one another.
 To strengthen the bond between them is the goal of everything they do.
 It's also the standard against which they must evaluate every other activity or commitment in which they happen to be engaged.
 The decisive question is always, "Will this particular relationship or project or involvement enhance and facilitate the bonding process?"
 If the answer is no, then that thing, whatever it is, has to be eliminated.
 What's more, effective boundaries need to be erected to keep it from impinging upon the marriage until the situation changes.

-Looking towards potential solutions, we'd like to suggest that you may be able to defuse this situation by finding ways to develop a friendship between the two couples - you, your fiancée, your friend, and her husband - as a healthy alternative to an isolated relationship.
+Looking towards potential solutions, we'd like to suggest that you may be able to defuse this situation by finding ways to develop a friendship between the two couples – you, your fiancée, your friend, and her husband – as a healthy alternative to an isolated relationship.
 We would also strongly recommend that you explore these questions with the help of a trained therapist within the context of a series of premarital counseling sessions.
-Focus on the Family's Counseling Department would be happy to discuss the options with you and provide a list of qualified counselors in your area.
-You can reach them at this number.
+Call us.
+Focus on the Family's Counseling department would be happy to discuss the options with you and provide a list of qualified counselors in your area.

 Red Flags in a Relationship